Saint Vincent and the Grenadines: Administrative divisions

 Administratively, Saint Vincent and the Grenadines is divided into six parishes.
-Five parishes are on Saint Vincent, while the sixth is made up of the Grenadine islands.
+Five parishes are on Saint Vincent, while the sixth, Grenadines Parish, is made up of the northern two-thirds of the Grenadine islands.
 Kingstown is located in the Parish of Saint George and is the capital city and central administrative centre of the country.

+For census purposes, however, Saint Vincent and the Grenadines is divided into thirteen census divisions, eleven of which are on Saint Vincent, and the other two comprising the Grenadines.

 LGBT rights

-Acts of gross indecency, which may be defined to include homosexual activity, are illegal in Saint Vincent and the Grenadines.
+"Acts of gross indecency", which may be defined to include homosexual activity, are illegal in Saint Vincent and the Grenadines.
 Section 148 of the Criminal Code states:

 Any person, who in public or private, commits an act of gross indecency with another person of the same sex, or procures or attempts to procure another person of the same sex to commit an act of gross indecency with him or her, is guilty of an offence and liable to imprisonment for five years.

 Foreign relations

 International and regional relationships

 Saint Vincent and the Grenadines maintains close ties to Canada, the United Kingdom and the US, and cooperates with regional political and economic organisations such as the Organisation of Eastern Caribbean States (OECS) and CARICOM.
-The island nation's sixth embassy overseas was opened on 8 August 2019 in Taipei, Taiwan, after Prime Minister Ralph Gonsalves' official visit to the Republic of China (Taiwan); the other five are located in London (a High Commission as Commonwealth countries have high commissions rather than embassies in each other's countries), Washington D.C., Havana, Caracas and Brussels.
+The island nation's sixth embassy overseas was opened on 8 August 2019 in Taipei, Taiwan, after Prime Minister Ralph Gonsalves's official visit to the Republic of China (Taiwan); the other five are located in London (a High Commission as Commonwealth countries have high commissions rather than embassies in each other's countries), Washington D.C., Havana, Caracas and Brussels.